Qluxzz/csharp-template/docs/RECORDS.md

 ```

 This is because a list is a reference type and we're creating a new list for each instance.

+Just to drive this home, here is an example where we create the list once, and reuse it for both instances.
+Now the records are equal again.

 ```csharp
 record Test(string Name, int Age, List<string> Hobbies);